Vice Media

-Developing from Vice magazine, originally based in Montreal and co-founded by Suroosh Alvi, Shane Smith, and Gavin McInnes, Vice expanded primarily into youth and young adult–focused digital media.
-This included online content verticals and related web series, the news division Vice News, a film production studio, and a record label among other properties.
+The original Vice magazine was founded and based in Montreal and co-founded by Suroosh Alvi, Shane Smith, and Gavin McInnes.
+Developed from the magazine, Vice Media expanded primarily into youth and young adult-focused digital media.
+This included online content verticals and related web series, a news division, a film production studio, and a record label, among other properties.
 Vice re-located to New York City in 2001.

-Vice Media originally broadcast their news programs on HBO, which broadcast the Emmy-winning weekly documentary series Vice, which premiered in April 2013.
-Vice features segments on global issues hosted by co-founders Smith and Alvi, and a rotating cast of correspondents.
-They also broadcast Vice News Tonight, which premiered 10 October 2016, showcased a nightly roundup of global news, technology, the environment, economics, and pop culture while eschewing traditional news anchors.
-However, on 10 June 2019, HBO announced the news program's cancellation in addition to ending relations with Vice Media, after a seven-year partnership.
+Vice News was known for broadcasting news programs on HBO; including the Emmy-winning weekly self-titled documentary series, which premiered in April 2013, and features segments on global issues hosted by co-founders Smith and Alvi, and a rotating cast of correspondents.
+A spin-off, Vice News Tonight, premiered 10 October 2016 and showcased a nightly roundup of global news, technology, the environment, economics, and pop culture while eschewing traditional news anchors.

-In August 2019, it was reported that the company was laying off staff, as part of a shift towards news that would involve merging VICELAND and VICE News.
+On 10 June 2019, HBO announced Vice News Tonights cancellation, in addition to ending relations with Vice Media, after a seven-year partnership.
+In August 2019, it was reported that the company was laying off staff as part of a shift towards news that would involve merging Viceland and Vice News.
+In April 2023, it was announced that Vice Media was restructuring and downsizing its news division.
+A month later, Vice filed for Chapter 11 bankruptcy and agreed to be acquired by a consortium led by Fortress Investment Group for $350 million in June.

+In February 2024, CEO Bruce Dixon announced additional layoffs and that Vice.com would cease publishing content.
+In July 2025, Vice published new content.
+Vice has since partnered with other media companies, such as Savage Ventures, to distribute its content.

 History

 Founding and early years (1994–2005)

-Vice Media founders Shane Smith, Suroosh Alvi, and Gavin McInnes launched the magazine Voice of Montreal in October 1994 in Montreal, Quebec, Canada with government funding, to cover music, art, trends and drug culture not covered in print.
-The magazine was an alternative to the Montreal Mirror, then perceived as too mainstream by the Montreal alternative English-speaking scene.
-During the 1990s, Montreal's Plateau Mont-Royal/Mile-End neighbourhood was home to a burgeoning subculture with the advent of collectives such as Godspeed You!
-Black Emperor, Dummies Theatre, Bran Van 3000 and later Arcade Fire.
+Voice (later Voices of Montreal) was founded by Alix Laurent of Interimages Communications in October 1994, with Suroosh Alvi as editor and Gavin McInnes as assistant editor, with Shane Smith joining the magazine's staff later.
+The magazine focused on Montreal's alternative cultural scene, to compete with the already established Montreal Mirror.
+Alvi, McInnes and Smith bought out the publisher and changed the magazine's name to Vice in 1996.

-They changed the name to Vice in 1996, and as the magazine became more successful, the company began to find it difficult to scale their operations while based in Canada.
-Following an investment of $4 million by Canadian investor Richard Szalwinski, Vice relocated to New York City in 1999.
+As the magazine became more successful, the company received an investment of $4 million by Canadian investor Richard Szalwinski and Vice relocated to New York City in 1999.
 In 2001, the co-founders bought Vice back and moved to new offices in Williamsburg, Brooklyn.
-The magazine continued to gain attention and readership due to its content, commentary, and contributions from photographers Terry Richardson and Ryan McGinley.
-The magazine then rapidly expanded internationally, with Andrew Creighton and Andy Capper co-founding the UK division of Vice.
-The magazine then expanded further into five continents.